Roman2K/node-hubic/README.md

 Client for the [hubiC][hubic] (undocumented) API.
 Currently only partial, focused on the WebDAV URL and credentials.

+Warning: The API this library relies on has been deprecated and no longer responds to requests.

 ## Usage

 hubiC drives are mounted via the WebDAV protocol, as [described][protocol] by